ysong02/mari/README.md

 The network that we operate on:
 - Fedrecheski et al., "Mari: Connecting Large Scale Robot Swarms over BLE using TSCH with Multiple Independent Gateways", CrystalFreeIoT Workshop 2025 [Forthcoming]

-## Acknowledgments

-This project has received funding from the EU's Horizon Europe Framework Programme under Grant Agreement No. 101093046.